 With suppliers spread all over the world, we face differing challenges to sustainability, so it’s a complex responsibility.
 Our ‘trident’ approach includes three categories:

-- ‘Assessed’, by an expert third party using science-based criteria; or
+- ‘Assessed’, by an expert third party using science-based criteria, or sourced from an ISSF member company; or

-- ‘In Improvement’; sourced from a credible Fishery or Aquaculture Improvement Project (FIP/AIP) or a farm or fishery in the process towards certification.
+- ‘In Improvement’; sourced from a credible Fishery in Improvement or Aquaculture in Improvement Project (FIP or AIP) or a farm / fishery in Assessment towards credible certification.

 This approach enables us to sell responsible seafood even where certification does not exist, or is not feasible for certain species or local fisheries.
 It lets us support smaller fisheries and fisheries in developing countries.
 Many of our brands partner with NGOs and other stakeholders to assess our seafood and to set up credible Fishery or Aquaculture in Improvement Projects (FIP/AIPs).
 These enable us to support fisheries or farms along a path towards improvements and a higher level of sustainability.